 This section provides an overview of the approach envisaged for the analysis of the impact of the proposed agreements on human rights.
-The key objective will be to determine whether and to what extent FTA provisions related to trade in goods and trade in services, public procurement, Technical Barriers to Trade, Sanitary and Phytosanitary Standards, Intellectual Property Rights, TSD chapter and IPA provisions may directly or indirectly impact human rights situations in the EU and India.
+The key objective will be to determine whether and to what extent FTA provisions related to trade in goods and trade in services, public procurement, TBT, SPS, IPR, TSD chapter and IPA provisions may directly or indirectly impact human rights situations in the EU and India.